 A cyber security strategy is an action plan detailing how a business will protect itself from cyber threats.
 An effective cyber security strategy provides a blueprint on what to prioritise in order to achieve the desired goal of having a safe and secure cyber environment.
 As such, a good strategy is based on principles of cyber security and focuses on how resources should be allocated to align with the business’s cyber security goals.

-Cyber security strategy can be boiled down to three basic elements.
-Firstly though, let’s understand what we mean by ‘cyber security strategy’.
-Your cyber security strategy is the recipe you need in order to build the best cyber security for your business.
-So, without a strategy in place, much of what we do is aimless and inefficient.
+Without a strategy in place, much of what we do is aimless and inefficient.
 This applies to any endeavour, not just cyber security.
 For instance, if you want to grow your business, do you start cherry-picking random sales-related elements and hope for the best?
 No, you make a dedicated business strategy with planned elements.
-So, let’s apply that logic to our cyber security.
+So, let’s apply that same line of thinking to our cyber security.

-Certainly, as a business-owner, it’s critical that you never underestimate the effect and damage that a cyber incident could cause.
-A cyber incident could be any one of the following (for example):
+As a business-owner, it’s critical that you never underestimate the effect that a cyber incident could cause.
+A cyber incident could be any one of the following:

 – Malicious Cyber Attack (e.g. via ransomware)

 – Virus infecting your network